The Art of Being Unflappable

 The Bhagavad Gita is one of the world’s most revered scriptures.
 It is a powerful guide to handling life with a calm mind and a clear intellect, especially during times of stress, change, or emotional upheaval.

-Arjuna, a master archer and the greatest warrior of his time, stands ready to fight.
-For thirteen years, he and his brothers have prepared for this war during their exile.
+Arjuna, a master archer and the greatest warrior of his time, stands ready for battle.
+For thirteen years, he and his brothers have prepared for war.
+The kingdom they once ruled was usurped by their cousin, and they were exiled.

-But just before the battle begins, he asks Krishna, his charioteer and friend, to place the chariot between the two armies so he can see who he must face.
+But just before the battle begins, Arjuna asks Krishna, his charioteer and friend, to place the chariot between the two armies so he can see who he must face.

 What he sees undoes him.